darkgeek/mpv-iptv/README.md

 CONTROL

-	\ or Mouse right click — to show/hide playlist
+	\ or MENU or Mouse right click — to show/hide playlist

 	UP/DOWN or Mouse scroll — to navigate